en flag +1 214 306 68 37

 About ScienceSoft

 ScienceSoft is a global IT consulting, software development, and QA company headquartered in McKinney, TX, US.
-We deliver outsourced QA services for IoT testing projects to help our customers ensure smooth functioning, robust integrations, scalability, and security of their IoT solutions.
-Being ISO 9001 and ISO 27001 certified, we rely on a mature quality management system and guarantee that cooperation with us does not pose any risks to our customers’ data security.
+We deliver outsourced QA services for IoT testing projects to help our clients ensure smooth functioning, robust integrations, scalability, and security of their IoT solutions.
+Being ISO 9001 and ISO 27001 certified, we rely on a mature quality management system and guarantee that cooperation with us does not pose any risks to our clients’ data security.